Return to Home Page

 Looking across Coir’ a’ Chruiter to 808m top of Foinaven:

 On reaching a height of 700m, we skirted the 778m top via a nice grassy line.
-Saved us 70m of ascent and a lot of walking on stones.
+This saved us 70m of ascent much walking on stones.

 Grassy bypass: